xSomoy/Study/Book-SJC/Chapter-01/C01-Notes.md

 - One name can't be use multiple time.
 - Same data type variable can be declared in one line.
 Ex. `int foo, var;`
 - Declare variable before function or block statements begining.
+- We can use exponentia notation for float and double type data.
+Ex. `1.63e3` or `6.445E2`